 The General Manager may transfer or reassign an employee from one department to another.
 The General Manager may also reassign an employee within the same department.
 Any employee transferred or reassigned to a different position shall possess the minimum qualifications of the job description for the respective position.
-The General Manager retains the authority to reassign a current employee to a position for the safety and well-being of LWD facilities.based on District needs and/or requirements or in the best interest of the District.
+The General Manager retains the authority to reassign a current employee to a position based on District needs and/or requirements or in the best interest of the District.